 - We ask that children be dropped off before 9:00 a.m.
 If a doctor's appointment is scheduled, then families have until 10:00a.m for drop off with a doctor's note. - Parents will be allowed two unexcused late arrivals a month.
-A signature acknowledging the drop off will be required. - Parents are required to check in/out their child upon arrival and departure through the Brightwheel app. - Please bring your child(ren) directly to their classroom. - Parents who wish to speak to a teacher are kindly requested to schedule a conference.
+A signature acknowledging the drop off will be required.
+On the third non-excused arrival, you will be placed in the do not accept list for the remainder of the month. - Parents are required to check in/out their child upon arrival and departure through the Brightwheel app. - Please bring your child(ren) directly to their classroom. - Parents who wish to speak to a teacher are kindly requested to schedule a conference.